 In the past, if you needed a loan for your car, home improvements or to consolidate your credit cards, you would need to get dressed up and head down to the bank to beg for money.
 The Internet has made things a little easier.
 Online personal loans are now available to make the hassle of getting a loan a little easier, and peer-to-peer online personal loans services are even changing the way that people lend and borrow money.

-The popularity of online loans has been rampant, with online loan services providing billions of dollars in loans, mostly due to the convenience factor, but also the unusual way that some of the services are structured.
+The popularity of online loans has been rampant, with the best online loan sites providing billions of dollars in loans, mostly due to the convenience factor, but also the unusual way that some of the services are structured.
 Peer-to-peer online personal loan sites take advantage of the crowd-funding boom to allow everyday people to invest their money in others’ debt by using one of the best investment companies.
 Borrowers post their desired loan amounts and individual investors can then fund a portion or all of the loan amount and collect on the interest accrued from the loan.

 This allows for everyday people to make money on loans, but what are the benefits for those applying for loans?